Small Business Insurance: A Strategic Guide

 Small businesses are especially vulnerable because they typically lack the cash reserves that larger corporations maintain.
 According to the U.S. Small Business Administration, roughly 75% of small businesses are underinsured.
 A major claim without adequate coverage can mean the difference between recovery and permanent closure.

 Every business faces a unique combination of risks.
-The insurance types below represent the most common policies that small business owners need.
+The commercial insurance options below represent the most common policies that small business owners need.
 Your specific industry, location, number of employees, and business activities determine which combination is right for you.

-General liability insurance is the foundation of nearly every small business insurance program.
+General liability insurance (see our dedicated general liability insurance for small business guide) is the foundation of nearly every small business insurance program.
 It covers third-party bodily injury, property damage, and advertising injury claims.
 If a customer slips and falls at your office, or if your marketing materials accidentally infringe on a competitor’s copyright, general liability pays the legal defense costs and any settlements or judgments.

 Most policies provide $1 million per occurrence and $2 million in aggregate coverage.
 General liability typically costs between $400 and $1,500 per year for low-to-moderate risk businesses, making it one of the most affordable commercial policies available.